Advocacy for Sports Officials

 In 1984, through the efforts of the late Mel Narol, longtime NASO board member and special advisor who was the foremost legal authority in the nation in officiating matters, NASO first proposed model legislation regarding assaults against officials.
 Since then NASO members and state legislators have used the model to construct their own legislative bills.
 Each state handles legislation differently, and it is up to the local constituency to manage the process effectively.

 Early in 1988, the NASO board of directors moved to fill a void in the officiating world.
 The members recognized the need to salute the achievements of referees and umpires around the world.
 Thus was born the NASO Gold Whistle Award, one of only two national officiating awards recognizing officials in any sport and at any level of competition.
 The other, the NASO Mel Narol Medallion award, was created in 2000 to recognize an individual or organization that has made significant contributions to the betterment of sports officials and the officiating profession.
 Additionally, NASO provides awards and recognition through its Great Call awards program and its efforts to recognize state high school tournament officials nationally.

 Through the course of its more than 30 years of existence, NASO has created both formal and informal business and professional relationships with a wide variety of other athletic organizations.
 Always with an eye toward improving officiating, NASO has partnered with such groups as the NFHS, the Collegiate Commissioners Association, the NBA, NFL, Major League Baseball, the USSF and many more.
 In fact, that sort of networking and relationship-building is at the core of most of NASO's initiatives.
 The national Summits NASO sponsors provide a setting for officiating groups and leaders to come together.
-The same is true with the Officiating Development Alliance, membership on the NASO board of directors, the Education Partner Program and NASO-ON.
+The same is true with the Officiating Development Alliance, membership on the NASO board of directors, the Education Partner Program and Association Advantage.